A calculated risk?

 - Family guarantees – offered by a raft of lenders including the big four banks.

 - 40-year mortgages – available for borrowers who can't afford the repayments for standard 30-year home loans.
 (This one is about as risky as it gets.)

 These types of home loan allow you to take the leap from renting to home ownership sooner, but they can also ruin your financial life.
 If you lose your job, get sick or are otherwise unable to keep up with the repayments, it may not be long until the bank asks you to sell your house or even repossesses it.

-The combination of high-risk loans and a housing bubble is especially dangerous – and the RBA recently warned that a fall in house prices is a real possibility.
+The combination of high-risk loans and a housing bubble is especially dangerous – and the RBA has warned that a fall in house prices is a real possibility.
 Borrowers with little equity could end up making mortgage payments they can barely afford, based on more than the house is worth.

 How to protect yourself